twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list but duplicates **xi** to U+0000.
 * **glyphnamesnew.dat** – For version 7.0 and above, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
 Prior to FontCreator 12 another file (`glyphnames.dat`) was used, but that one is now obsolete.
 * **guidelines.dat** – Created automatically after exit.
 Includes guidelines used in Glyph Edit window and Guideline Options.
-* **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas filename is the name of each font.
+* **kern_filename.txt** – For old versions of FontCreator, stores the legacy kerning pair data for each font whereas `filename` is the font name.
 * **previewtext.dat** – For version 3.0 until 6.0, controls the text used in Test Font Window.
 Text in `TFONTTESTFORM` is restored to factory defaults if removed.
 * **preview.txt** – Contains the standard preview texts for the Preview toolbar.
 The dropdown list is shown as blank if removed.
 * **SubFamily.dat** or **SubFamily2.dat** – Includes multilanguage naming fields.